OksiMosenko/practicalmachinelearning-1/index.md

 is performed is **new_windowyes**.
 I wonder if this value can be known outside of an experimental environment?
 Perhaps next time this variable along with **num_window** should be removed.

+I more powerful machine or would enable the model to be built with all of the observations which may improve the accuracy some what.